 4. Honestly assess your company culture

-Company culture is one of the hardest things to change, But one of the most important ones.
-Even though you might think that your culture is great, in actual fact, reality tells a different story.
-Hence, you need to do an honest assessment of your company’s culture.
+Company culture is one of the hardest things to change, but it can have a big impact on everything from product development procedures to customer service response times.
+That’s why it’s so important to do an honest assessment of your company’s culture.
 Are you really putting your customers first in every instance?

-If you’re not focused on the customer experience you’ll unlikely be able to deliver anything more than just average service.
-In the best case, companies can empower their employees to be flexible to meet the needs of customers and focusing entirely on improving the customer experience.
+If you’re not focused on optimizing the customer experience, you’ll be unable to deliver anything more than just average service.
+By changing their company culture, companies can empower their employees to make a truly memorable impact for customers and the organization.

 Are companies acting on their VOC insights?

 According to organizations who use VOC, 60% rate their efforts at soliciting customer feedback as ‘good’, as per a survey of 169 large companies made by the Temkin Group, The State of VOC Programs report.

 However, the same research found that only 24% of companies think they are good at making changes to the business based on VOC feedback.
 And, they also found that only 40% of enterprises think they are good at sharing feedback across the organization.

 These are the two most important factors when it comes to the effectiveness of VOC.
 Only 14% of companies have reached the two highest levels of VOC maturity (out of six levels), while 46% remain in the bottom two levels.

 So companies clearly realize the need for VOC, but they often fail to act on that data.